Kaibab Indian Reservation

 The Kaibab Indian Reservation is the home of the Kaibab Band of Paiute Indians (Southern Paiute Language: Kai'vi'vits), a federally recognized tribe of Southern Paiutes.
 The Indian reservation is located in northern part of the U.S. state of Arizona.
 It covers a land area of 188.75 sqmi in northeastern Mohave County and northwestern Coconino County adjacent to the southern Utah border.
 The Pipe Spring National Monument lies in the southwestern section of the reservation.
 The Thunder Mountain Pootseev Dark-sky preserve is colocated with the reservation.

 As of the 2000 census, its population was 196.

 History

+Historically, the Kaibab Southern Paiute were a semi-sedentary group who resided in modern-day northern Arizona and southern Utah, and one of the last groups of Native Americans to resist European colonialism.
+Their diet relied on the abundant natural flora and fauna found within their territory: cacti, berries, trees, fruits, roots, rodents, big cats, reptiles, insects, and other herbivores.
+Kaibab Paiute people utilized their permanent water sources for garden irrigation.
+They grew maize, beans, and squash using water from the Kanab creek - a major perennial stream - and artesian springs along the Vermillion Cliffs.
+In the 1860s, Mormon settlers usurped all of the Kaibab Paiute's permanent water sources in order to continue their development.
+This contributed to a significant population decline of the Kaibab Paiute people.
+After the arrival of Mormon settlers, approximately 82% of Kaibab Paiutes died, most from starvation.
+In 1909, the Kaibab Indian Reservation was established and it currently houses 76 Kaibab Paiute people.

 Geography

 According to the U.S. Census Bureau, the reservation has a total area of 188.75 sqmi, almost all land.